robinmordasiewicz/f5-cnf-lab/module2/task1.rst

    :maxdepth: 10
    :glob:

-..
-Kubernetes uses namespaces as a mechanism to separate objects within a cluster.
-   Create a namespace and make it the default context.
+.. admonition:: Kubernetes uses namespaces as a mechanism to separate objects within a cluster.Create a namespace and make it the default context.

 #.
 Using kubectl, create the namespace.